-Wasted time in internet surfing at work is a bigger issue than ever.
-With so many social channels available now a days, employees are often tempted to visit social sites.
+Wasted time on internet surfing at work is a bigger issue than ever.
+With so many social channels available nowadays, employees are often tempted to visit social sites.
 Spending time on social media neither takes them away from work nor they get refreshed.

 The time spent in non-work related internet surfing is a time-theft, yet many employees refuse to admit it.